 seen as a last resort by someone who would never have considered Hypnotherapy or Mindfulness.
 (I do get a mix of people like this and those who are very keen to try it!)

-After our initial (complimentary) chat and ‘New You’ session, I devised a four-session treatment plan which involved coaching strategies, Mindfulnesss and Hypnotherapy, along with some relaxation and desensitisation about those aspects he found so unpleasant.
+After our initial chat and consultation session, I devised a four-session treatment plan which involved coaching strategies, Mindfulnesss and Hypnotherapy, along with some relaxation and desensitisation about those aspects he found so unpleasant.